HePeng2016/DistributionEncode/README.md

       ./DistributionEncode Encode InputFile Outputfile

   InputFile is a csv file described in the "Input the file format" section.
-The output is a table with the number of columns N and the number of rows M. N is the number of orthognal basis functions, M = n\*m n is the number of samples and m is the number of attributes (such as genes) in each sample.
+The output is a table with the number of columns N and the number of rows M. N is the number of orthognal basis functions, M = n\*m n is the number of samples and m is the number of attributes (such as genes).
 Each line of this table is a vector represent the entries distribution for an attribute of a sample. n lines are as a group with have the same attribute.

     ./DistributionEncode RBFEncode InputFile Outputfile [ComponentsNumber]

   InputFile is a csv file described in the "Input the file format" section.
 ComponentsNumber is an integer indicating the number of consider components.
 If this parameter is specified, the output is a table with the number of columns N and the number of rows M.
 N is the number of consider components.
-M = n\*m n is the number of samples and m is the number of attributes (such as genes) in each sample.Each line of this table is the vector of components represent the distribution of entries for an attribute of a sample. n lines are as a group with have the same attribute.
+M = n\*m n is the number of samples and m is the number of attributes (such as genes) in each sample.
+Each line of this table is the vector of components represent the distribution of entries for an attribute of a sample. n lines are as a group with have the same attribute.
  If ComponentsNumber parameter is not specified, the output is not a regular table, each line has different columns(the length of vector is variable).
 But lines belong to the same attribute have the same column.